warpnet/smart-led-event/README.md

 ## At the Make Event

 During the event you'll be building your own smart LED light strip.
-We start by uploading a program to let internal LED continuously blink, after which we will connect the NodeMCU to a 12V DC adapater.
+We start by uploading a program to let the internal LED blink continuously, after which we will connect the NodeMCU to a 12V DC adapter.
 Once the adapter is connected, we can start to connect the LED light strip.

 ### Step 1 - Let there be light